-Dorsey is currently a member of the Arkansas, Georgia, Mississippi, and American Bar Associations, including the Forum on the Construction Industry, as well as the Federal Court of Claims, Associated Builders & Contractors, Association of General Contractors, and American Subcontractors Association.
+Dorsey is currently a member of the Arkansas, Georgia, Mississippi, Texas and American Bar Associations, including the Forum on the Construction Industry, as well as the Federal Court of Claims, Associated Builders & Contractors, Association of General Contractors, and American Subcontractors Association.

 Specialties: Economic Development, Construction Law, Commercial Litigation